inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 		-- Thomas Jefferson
 I have many CHARTS and DIAGRAMS..
-X-rated movies are all alike ... the only thing they leave to the imagination is the plot.
+X-rated movies are all alike ... the only thing they leave to the iination is the plot.
 That's life.
 	What's life?
-A magazine.
+A azine.
 	How much does it cost?
 Two-fifty.
 	I only have a dollar.